Critical Benchmarks (References and Administrators’ Liability) Act 2021

 Groups Affected

-- Benchmark administrators: This bill provides legal protection from certain types of liability.
+- Benchmark administrators: This bill offers them protection from liability in certain circumstances, reducing their legal risk.

 Powered by nyModel